-- · Airflow temperature - · Amount of airflow
+- Airflow temperature - Amount of airflow

 - Selection of airflow mode

 - Outside/Recirculated air selection

 - Air conditioner operation

+- A/C or A/C ECON selection

 AUTO switch indicator light

 - When on, it indicates AUTO operation, and the system will function automatically. - When off, it indicates the operation of other switches such as the mode selector switch, fan control dial, A/C switch and windshield defroster switch.
 Other functions will continue to operate automatically.